Skip to content

-When I was growing up in a village of a very poor country Nepal, we were taught a system run by one man – the king, and the king was designated as a great leader.
-Later we found out what a weak system it was, but while the king system was prevalent, many people enjoyed following the king.
+When I was growing up in a village of Nepal, I was taught a system run by one man, the king, and the king was designated as a great nation leader.
+Later, we found out what a weak system it was.
+When the king system was prevalent throughout the nation, many people enjoyed following the king as an inspirational figure.

 Ironically, the king freed most of us from the need to think for ourselves.